Ecuador assembly votes to carry on Lasso impeachment trial

 Under Ecuador's constitution, Lasso could call early presidential and legislative elections rather than face a removal vote.

-(Reporting by Alexandra Valencia Writing by Julia Symmes Cobb Editing by Marguerita Choy)
+(Reporting by Alexandra Valencia Writing by Julia Symmes Cobb Editing by Marguerita Choy and Leslie Adler)

 ((julia.cobb@thomsonreuters.com; +57-316-389-7187))